Available with Business Analyst license.

 Quantile assigns the same number of data values to each class.
 There are no empty classes or classes with too few or too many values.

-Business Analyst data, used in summarizations and reports, is specified through the geoprocessing tool Environments settings.
+Business Analyst Data, used in summarizations and reports, is specified through the geoprocessing Data Source environment setting.

 The method that will be used to calculate the class breaks.

 The number of data classification breaks that appear on the map.
 The default value is 5.

 The following Python window script demonstrates how to use the ColorCodedLayer tool.

 import arcpy arcpy.env.baDataSource = "ONLINE;US;" arcpy.ba.ColorCodedLayer("networth.mednw_cy", "CCL_NetWorth", "NATURAL_BREAKS", 5)